Local Production Local Solutions

 Funding small scale innovators and producers

 The global response to meet the demands of this pandemic has been across scales and sectors.
 The role of informal small scale producers pivoting to key products has been as critical as the work done by established industries.
 LPLS wanted to reflect this significant trend in its funding call to innovators working in this space.
 We put a call out to innovators across all Africa countries, as well as India, Bangladesh, Myanmar and Nepal.
 The programme partnered with Afrilabs who led scouts across seven African countries, into informal communities that would not be reached with an online call, gaining applications from producers doing vital work for their community.
-With 500+ entries to LPLS currently, the team is now in the process of judging and awarding grants.
+We had 500+ entries for LPLS grants and have made 10 awards.

 Creating circular economies and enabling distributed manufacturing